I'm a Senior Researcher in the International Computer Science Institute

 Laboratory for Usable and Experimental Security (BLUES) along with David Wagner.
 I'm interested in

 decision-making with regard to

-computer security, and then creating improved interfaces that help users make
+to systems and interfaces that help users make

 Previously, I was a postdoc at Brown University working with Shriram Krishnamurthi on usable access